SManral/complexity-lookup-alexa-skill/README.md

 Skill invocation name: Coding Ninja

-##F ollowing commands can be used to invoke and use this skill
+## Following commands can be used to invoke and use this skill
 - alexa ask open coding ninja
 - bucket sort
 - alexa ask coding ninja for the worst case time complexity of search operation in hash table